Last Updated on August 25, 2023

 There’s nothing quite like a thoughtful gift and pretty packaging.
 Below is a few welcome gift ideas that I like to leave in the guest room.

 While walking around Target, I found some rattan trays.
-The perfect way to make a guest feel at home while visiting is to leave a couple of personal gifts like matches to lit a candle, smelly soap, a roller of perfume, and a luxurious lotion.
+The perfect way to make a guest feel at home while visiting is to leave some personal gifts like matches to light a candle, smelly soap, a roller of perfume, and a luxurious lotion.

 At the foot of the bed is this chair that quite possibly sold the entire concept.
 The leather woven slipper chair paired with a leather Moroccan pouf…perfection!
 The sheepskin rug is seriously the softest thing I’ve touched.
 I’d be lying if I said I haven’t pet it.